juusokasperi/memarena/README.md

 ### Statistics

 You can inspect the efficiency of your arena at any time.
 This is useful for tuning your MEMARENA_DEFAULT_SIZE.

+*Note: If "Blocks" remains low even after allocating more than the default size, it means the arena successfully merged the new allocations into a contiguous block.*

 ```c
 arena_print_stats(&arena);